hanweicone/code-docs-during-study-in-vanier-colledge/system analysis/final.md

  **Solution:** If time pressure is intense, use rapid application development (RAD) techniques and timeboxing to eliminate functionality or move it into future versions.

 ### Feature creep:
 - Even if you are successful at avoiding scope creep, about 25% of system requirements will still change.
-Changes—big and small—can significantly
-- increase time and cost.
+- Changes—big and small—can significantly increase time and cost.

  **Solution:** Ensure that all changes are vital and that the users are aware of the impact on cost and time.
 Try to move proposed changes into future versions.
 ### Silver bullet syndrome
--	Analysts sometimes believe the
--	marketing claims that some design tools solve all problems and magically reduce time and costs.
+-	Analysts sometimes believe the arketing claims that some design tools solve all problems and magically reduce time and costs.
 -	No one tool or technique can eliminate overall time or

  **Solution**	If a design tool has claims that appear too good to be true, just say no.
  ### Switching tools in mid-project
 -	Sometimes, analysts switch to what appears to be a better tool during design in the hopes of saving time or costs.
 -	 Usually, any benefits are outweighed by the need to learn the new tool.
+-	This also applies to even “minor” upgrades to current tools.

  **Solution**
--	This also applies to even “minor” upgrades to current tools.
--	Solution: Don’t switch or upgrade unless there is a
--	compelling need for specific features in the new tool and it helps with the efficiency.
+-	Solution: Don’t switch or upgrade unless there is a compelling need for specific features in the new tool and it helps with the efficiency.

 ## DESIGN STRATEGIES